deeplearning4j/deeplearning4j/dbn-iris-tutorial.md

 ---
-title:
+title: Deep-Belief Network Tutorial for Iris
 layout: default
 ---

-# DBN Tutorial for Iris
+# Deep-Belief Network Tutorial for Iris

 **The output of a neural net training on Iris may vary, because it is a small data set.**